kevroletin/toy-binary-feed-parser/README.md

    So we can print sorted messages which are older than 3 seconds and result will be sorted.

-2. If we buffer more than 3 seconds then that will not compromise algorithms.
+2. Buffering of more than 3 seconds will not compromise algorithms.

 3. Accept-time is always older than packet time.
 And pcap file stores packet in the receiving order.
-Because of that processing packets from pcap files and using only accept-time for comparisons without considering packet-time will only cause us to buffer more and hence will not compromise algorithm:
+Because of that processing packets from pcap file and using only accept-time for comparisons without considering packet-time will only cause us to buffer more and hence will not compromise algorithm: